Masonic ritual and symbolism: Fraternal modes of recognition

 Historically, Freemasons used various signs (hand gestures), grips or "tokens" (handshakes), and passwords to identify legitimate Masonic visitors from non-Masons who might wish to gain admission to meetings.
 These signs, grips, and passwords have been exposed multiple times; today Freemasons use dues cards and other forms of written identification.

-Overlap with symbolism in the Church Of Jesus Christ Of Latter-day Saints
+Overlap with symbolism in the Church of Jesus Christ of Latter-day Saints

 Worship in temples of the Church of Jesus Christ of Latter-day Saints shares a commonality of symbols and signs with Freemasonry.
-However, the meanings of each are different for the Freemasons and the Latter-day Saints.
+However, the meanings and purposes of each are very different for the Freemasons and the Latter-day Saints.

 Speaking in 1877 at the St. George Temple, Brigham Young related LDS temple worship to the story of Hiram Abiff and Solomon's Temple, though he believed the ceremony had not been practiced in its fullness.

 Perceived secrecy of Masonic ritual

 Freemasons often say that they "are not a secret society, but rather a society with secrets".
 The secrets of Freemasonry are the various modes of recognition – grips (handshakes), words (akin to modern passwords), and signs (hand gestures) that indicate one is a Freemason.
 While these and the rest of masonic ritual have all been exposed multiple times through the years, Freemasons continue to act as if they were secret, and promise not to discuss them with outsiders more out of tradition than a need for actual secrecy.

 Over the years, a variety of exposures have been published which purport to represent Masonic ritual, including Masonry Dissected by Samuel Prichard in 1730, Three Distinct Knocks in 1760, Jachin and Boaz in 1762, and Morgan's Exposure of Freemasonry in 1826.

 Nonetheless there is a perception of more extensive secrecy among non-Freemasons.
 This perception of secrecy has led to the creation of many Masonic conspiracy theories.